tjmonsi/generator-polymer-init-reach-starter-kit/README.md

         mkdir generator-polymer-init-reach-starter-kit

-3. Run Yo and pick Generator
+3. Run Yo and pick Generator then set the necessary options in there

         yo

-4.
+4. Set the necessary prompts for getting variables at generators/app/index.js